fratastic420/Ember-LoadMoreMixin/README.md

 Mixin for Limiting Model from Controller and Appending at will.

-1.Embed ember.loadmore.js script tag after ember.js file but before you application.
+- Embed ember.loadmore.js script tag after ember.js file but before you application.

-2. Set up your Route however you want, ember-data, ember-model, etc. (I name my my ember apps as App)
+- Set up your Route however you want, ember-data, ember-model, etc. (I name my my ember apps as App)

 App.ApplicationRoute = Ember.Route.extend({
   model: function() {